-- The class meets MWF 11:00-11:50 a.m. in Kaufman 204. - Because of the workshop nature of the course and the group work we will be doing, class attendance and participation is required for each meeting.
+- The class meets MWF 11:00-11:50 a.m. in Kaufman 204. - Since some of the material we will be discussing in class will supplement the reading, and since I occasionally will present material in a different manner than the book, class attendance and participation is required for each meeting.
+It will be very difficult to be successful in this course if you do not show up!
 All absences, for any reason (including illness, athletic events, etc.) should be discussed in advance with the instructor. - Also, please leave the laptops at home you won't need them while you are in class (if you plan to actually take notes with a laptop, please come talk to me individually about it).
 Also, please lay off the texting and phone calls during class since it is pretty distracting (even if you think nobody can notice it).